 First of all, I’d like to thank you on behalf of AKWA for taking the time to give us some insights about your experience on participating on live television on a topic that matters to all Muslims especially the ones in the United States.
 We know that you are an active member of your community in Honolulu in both the religious and academic spheres.
-Can you elaborate?
+Could you elaborate on that please?

 I am also involved with the sisters “youth” group.
 I put “youth” in quotations because most of us are either finishing high school or are already in college.
 We plan lots of fun activities to bring our sisters together and strengthen our friendships with each other, but we also try to coordinate community service projects.
 Currently, we are running a drive to collect clothes, backpacks, and school supplies for children at homeless shelters.
 We are also collecting donations that will sponsor care packages to the adults at these shelters.
 And finally, we are giving a potluck at one homeless shelter.
 Every year the youth girls serve iftar during Ramadan so we decided to use our cooking skills to help our non-Muslims community as well.

 I am also associated with many academic activities such as the Pre-Med Association at my university as well as with a non-profit organization called VIDA which aims to provide medical relief to Central American countries.
 In fact, I will be traveling to Costa Rica and Nicaragua this summer to participate myself.
-I work at Queens Medical Hospital and work part-time as a private math tutor.
+I work at Queens Medical Hospital and also serve as a part-time private math tutor.

 I know that PBS is a highly valued television station among the American public and has been rated the most fair network for news and public affairs.
 Also it has been rated as the most trustworthy institution among nationally known organizations for 12 consecutive years providing trusted programming that is unique from commercial broadcasting.
 How did it feel to represent the Muslims in Hawaii on PBS on the show called Insights?